Scientific research and anecdotal evidence regarding Cordyceps militaris praise the fungus for its numerous benefits.

-Although cordyceps fungi are safe for humans, there is no little research on the safety of these medicinal mushrooms for pets.
+Although cordyceps fungi are safe for humans, there is little information on this research topic when it comes to pets.
 Therefore, keep your cordyceps mushroom products in a safe place that's hard for your dog or cat to reach.

 Are You Interested in Taking Cordyceps Mushrooms?